Skip to main content

 That’s where Home Service Scorecard makes things easier.

-Instead of building your own tracking system, you connect your ServiceTitan account and the scorecard does the work for you.
-It pulls your data automatically, organizes the most important roofing KPIs into a clean dashboard, and updates daily so everyone – CSRs, sales reps, techs, and leadership – can see exactly how the business is performing.
+Instead of building your own tracking system, you connect your ServiceTitan account, and the scorecard does the work for you.
+It pulls your data automatically, calculates your targets, organizes the most important roofing KPIs into a clean dashboard, and updates daily so everyone – CSRs, sales reps, techs, and leadership – can see exactly how the business is performing.

 It gives you fast, clear visibility into the numbers that matter most to you, without adding more tasks to your plate.
 It’s the simplest way to keep your roofing operation focused and make better decisions.